DIY Doodle Rock Craft

 When we were in New Mexico last week, we took a walk on the Paseo del Bosque Trail, which runs along the Rio Grande.
-I brought home a few rocks from there, because you know I love rocks!
+I brought home a few rocks from there, because you know we love rocks!
 Later in the week, I spent some time in my father-in-law’s art studio, painting the rocks.
 It was so fun to do I thought I’d share.

 All you need is a black permanent fine-line pen, some white dimensional paint, like this,